rcazzara/seldovia/_people/Vinal_Harriet_J_Southerland.md

 mining on Hungry Creek.
 He was successful in this venture, and subsequently mined on Kasson Creek in the Solomon country.
 He has also operated on Anvil Creek.
-During the season of 1904 he co-operated with Mr. Olebaum in opening land developing No. 9 Solomon, which proved to be a very valuable property.
-Mr. Vinal has spent two winters in Nome and all the summers since 1900.
+During the season of 1904 he co-operated with Mr.Â Olebaum in opening land developing No.Â 9 Solomon, which proved to be a very valuable property.
+Mr.Â Vinal has spent two winters in Nome and all the summers since 1900.
 He became the Nome representative of the Alaska-Boston Construction and Mining Company, a Massachusetts corporation operating in Seward Peninsula.
 In 1904, Mr. Vinal acquired